asunxx/rpi-sense-hat-clock/README.md

 The clock's design shows a unique image for every second around the clock.
 Any exact hh:mm:ss time is visually discernable at any time.

-Digital hours time display:\
+Clock Dial with Digital Hours\
 ![Screenshot of time display 2:45:15](assets/images/Clock3.time.02.45.15.png) 2:45:15

-Analog hours time display:\
+Clock Dial with Analog Hours\
 ![Screenshot of time display 10:10:40](assets/images/Clock3.time.10.10.40.png) 10:10:40